11 Strategic Pillars for Scalable Recruitment Marketing and Talent Acquisition Excellence

 LinkedIn is also one of the channels we use for hiring.
 In fact, we hired our first sales engineer through LinkedIn.
 One of the reasons I like LinkedIn as a platform for recruitment is that we can easily monitor trends.
 Just a few days ago we announced another job opening on LinkedIn.

 John Hall recommends this approach in his book, Top of Mind.
 This also entails the use of several communication channels.
-Being everywhere at all times is definitely the bulletproof approach in reaching your ideal candidates.
+Maintain consistent omnichannel presence at all times is definitely the bulletproof approach in reaching your ideal candidates.

-Just make sure that you look for more ways to meet, interact with, and get to know your prospective employees.
+Just make sure that you look for more ways to engage and nurture candidate relationships, and get to know your prospective employees.

 Employer Reputation